Family Engagement Policy and Compact 2021-22

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Hold workshops connecting caregivers to tools and resources, such as literacy, math, and testing.
+- Hold workshops connecting caregivers to tools and resources, such as literacy, math, and community resources.

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through Curriculum Nights.